Retraction of publications

 - General Provisions

 1.1.
 The scientific article text recall from a publication (retraction) is a mechanism for correcting the published information and warning readers about the matter that a published scientific article contains serious faults or erroneous data that cannot be trusted.
 The inaccuracy of the data can result from both conscientious delusion and deliberate violations.

 1.2.
-Retracement is also used to warn readers about instances of publications duplication (when authors submit the same data in several publications), plagiarism, and interest conflicts concealment that could affect the interpretation of the data or recommendations for their use.
+Retracement is also used to warn readers about instances of publication duplication (when authors submit the same data in several publications), plagiarism, and interest conflicts concealment that could affect the interpretation of the data or recommendations for their use.

 1.3.
 The main goal of retraction is the correction of the published information and ensuring its integrity, but not the punishment of authors who committed violations.

 - Reasons and grounds for recalling an article

 2.1.
 The grounds for recalling the article are violations of the ethical principles of the journal.